- This post contains affiliate links. Read more here.

 - Clean bedding, towels, and even your clothes if exposed to the virus (ie: coughed on, slobbered on) with a through antiviral cleaner like bleach or Pinesol.

-- What if it’s not the flu?
-Here’s the 411 on dog colds, kennel cough and more.
+What if it’s not the flu?
+Here’s the 411 on dog colds, kennel cough, and other flu-like illnesses that can affect our pets.

 The Good News